projectcalico/calico/docs/mesos/ManualInstallCalicoDockerContainerizer.md

 ## Prerequisites

-You will need to configure your Docker daemon on each agent to point at the etcd cluster store, as seen in our [Manual Setup guide] (../calico-with-docker/docker-network-plugin/ManualSetup.md#docker).
+### Docker

+To use the multi-host native networking feature of Docker, the Docker daemon needs to be run with the cluster store parameter.
+If using etcd as a cluster store, run the Docker daemon with the following additional parameter:

+    --cluster-store=etcd://<ETCD HOST>:<PORT>

+Replacing `<ETCD HOST>:<PORT>` with the appropriate `IP/Hostname:Port` for your etcd cluster.

 ## Install and Run Calico
 It is very easy to install Calico to use with the